Semarang Regency: Demographics

-Semarang Regency had a population of 1,089,767 in mid 2024, an increase of 36,673 (or 3.5%) since the 2020 census.
-The gender ratio in mid 2024 was 99.09 (males per 100 females).
+Semarang Regency had an estimated population of 1,098,572 in mid 2025, an increase of 45,478 (or 4.3%) since the 2020 census.
+The gender ratio in mid 2025 was 98.98 (males per 100 females).

 Government and administrative division

 The regency is governed by an elected regent and a municipal legislature (DPRD), both serving five-year terms.
 As of 2025, the regent is Ngesti Nugraha from the Indonesian Democratic Party of Struggle (PDI-P), who had served since February 2021.
 PDI-P is also the largest party in the municipal DPRD, with 18 out of 50 members in the 2024–2029 term.

-Semarang Regency comprises nineteen districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+Semarang Regency comprises nineteen districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The table also includes the locations of the district administrative centres, the number of villages in each district (totalling 208 rural villages or desa, and 27 urban villages or kelurahan), and its post codes.